Ygnacio Valley Road: Route

 The road then enters Concord through Lime Ridge Open Space and continues into the Clayton Valley neighborhood.
-After the intersection with Clayton Road, it becomes Kirker Pass Road and makes an approximately 4.5 mile-long pass over the northern Diablo Range.
-It then enters Pittsburg, where it becomes Railroad Avenue at the Buchanan Road intersection.
-From here it continues through central Pittsburg before terminating at E 3rd St near the Pittsburg Marina.
+After the intersection with Clayton Road, its signage changes to Kirker Pass Road.
+It then makes an approximately 4.5 mile-long pass over the northern Diablo Range.
+It then enters Pittsburg, where it changes signage to Railroad Avenue at the Buchanan Road intersection.
+From here it continues through central Pittsburg before terminating at East 3rd St near the Pittsburg Marina.